washingtonstateuniversity/WSUWP-Deployment/README.md

 ## Overview

 All projects deployed to WSUWP at WSU are maintained in GitHub repositories.
-This plugin provides a webhook used with GitHub to deploy a repository to its proper location on the server whenever a #.#.# tag is released.
+This plugin provides a webhook used with GitHub to deploy a repository to its proper location on the server whenever a tag is released.

+Tags can consist of any alphanumeric string with any number of `.` or `-` characters.
+WSU typically uses a semver like version number (1.2.3) when tagging individual projects and an incremental number with leading zeros (00123) when tagging plugin and theme collections.

 ## Requirements